owensmiley/intro-tutorials/checkpoint_setup.md

 You should already have a github account.
 If not, make one!

 3.1 On github.com, find the button to make a new repository.
 Click on it.\
-3.2 Give the repo a name and description and make it private. **Do not** initialize the repo with a README or .gitignore (we will be importing an existing repository)\
+3.2 Give the repo a name and description and make it public. **Do not** initialize the repo with a README or .gitignore (we will be importing an existing repository)\
 3.3 Finish creating the repository